 In the last year itself, the FTC (Federal Trade Commission) received over 2 million fraud reports, which led to losses of over $3.3 Billion.
-Fraudsters can run a scam to trick the onboarding process and by exploiting the ID verification program.
-Businesses, banks and FIs need to employ the best risk management program to detect and eliminate fraud early on.
+Fraudsters can run a scam to trick the onboarding process and by exploiting the identity verification program.
+Businesses, banks, and FIs need to employ the best risk management program to detect and eliminate fraud early on.

 An essential part of any risk management program of any organization is a perfect onboarding program that verifies the identities of people from the first step.
 Verifying identities using strong online document verification solutions is something organizations need to have.

 Identity theft is currently one of the most common types of fraud and growing technologies may keep assisting the growth of ID theft.
 The sudden increase in ID theft cases is because of sudden data breaches in recent years.
 These data breaches have provided the fraudsters with enough access to data that they can use to assume the identities of someone else.